Become a Member with SFD

 Saskatoon Fire Department is an equal opportunity employer and shows no bias toward specific gender, race or religion.

-The Firefighter of the new millenium is a fully trained and highly skilled professional.
+The Firefighter of the new millennium is a fully trained and highly skilled professional.
 Modern equipment, methods and techniques are used to undertake a wide range of emergency activities associated with the preservation of life and property.

-Individual Firefighters all have their own functions to complete, and each must be able to use their own judgement and foresight to help others and protect themselves.
+Individual Firefighters all have their own functions to complete, and each must be able to use their own judgment and foresight to help others and protect themselves.
 Each time Firefighters are called to emergencies, they must be prepared to use the skills they have developed through extensive and thorough training.